bradleyboehmke/bradleyboehmke/digital_projects.md

 <p class="nomargin" style="line-height:1.0">
   <font size="3">
-    A central hub for online R programming tutorials for students at University of Cincinnati.
+    A online repository of R programming tutorials for students at the University of Cincinnati (and anyone else interested!).
   </font>
 </p>